carpentries-incubator/ReproducibleResearch/episodes/step1Folders.md

 There are three key principles to guide file naming convention development, as defined by Data Carpentry and Martinez (2015):

- - Machine readable
+ - Machine-readable

  - Human readable

  - Plays well with default ordering

-Lets discuss each key principle below.
+Let's discuss each key principle below.

 ##### ***Machine readable***

-Within the context of file naming conventions, being machine readable means:
+Within the context of file naming conventions, being machine-readable means:

  - Spaces have been avoided.
-Ideally there are no spaces in any file names.
+Ideally, there should be no spaces within any file names.

- - Special characters are used in lieu of spaces i.e. _ or -
+ - Special characters are used in lieu of spaces, i.e. underscore(_) or hyphen (-).

- - Case sensitivity is consistent
+ - Case sensitivity is consistent throughout.

 An example is shown below